mlukasek/M5_NightscoutMon/README.md

 [config]

 nightscout = yoursite.herokuapp.com _– use your Nightscout site URL_
-token = security token _- token for acces secured Nightscout site, if public Nightscout site is used, delete token line and do not use it_
+token = security token _- token for access secured Nightscout site, if public Nightscout site is used, delete token line and do not use it_
 bootpic = /M5_NightscoutMon.jpg _– boot picture_
 name = YourName _– display name_
 time_zone = 3600 _– the time zone where you live in seconds (3600 is GMT+1, Prague)_
 dst = 3600 _– your daylight saving time offset (3600s is +1 hour)_
 show_mgdl = 0 _– use 0 to display values in mmol/L or 1 for mg/dl_
 default_page = 0 _– page number displayed after startup_
-show_current_time = 1 _– show currnet time instead of last valid data time_
+show_current_time = 1 _– show current time instead of last valid data time_
 restart_at_time = HH:MM _– time in HH:MM format when the device will restart_
 restart_at_logged_errors = 0 _- restart device after particular number of errors in the log (0 = do not restart)_
 show_COB_IOB = 1 _– show COB and IOB, values are grayed out if COB/IOB value is 0_
 snooze_timeout = 30 _- sound snooze time in minutes after press of the middle button_
-alarm_repeat = 5 _- sound repeat interval in minutes (alarm repeats only if alarm/warnign conditions are met)_
+alarm_repeat = 5 _- sound repeat interval in minutes (alarm repeats only if alarm/warning conditions are met)_
 info_line = 1 _- 0 = sensor info, 1 = button function icons, 2 = loop info + basal_
 brightness1 = 50 _– the first (default) brightness value_
 brightness2 = 100 _– the second brightness value_